KDitsa/Real-Time-Vehicle-Monitor/README.md

 - Scrape JVM-level metrics (e.g. heap memory usage, garbage collection, thread activity) from Apache Cassandra using the Prometheus JMX Java Agent.
 - Monitor the health and performance of core infrastructure components like Cassandra.

-The Prometheus Java Agent is installed during Docker image builds using `wget` and `maven`.
-The agent exposes application metrics at a `/metrics` endpoint, which Prometheus regularly scrapes.
+The Prometheus Java Agent is installed during the Docker image build process using `wget` to download the agent and maven to manage dependencies.
+It exposes application metrics at the `/metrics` endpoint, which Prometheus regularly scrapes.

 #### 📊 Sample Metrics Output from Prometheus